leukbaars/DreamUV/README.md

 This script will add the ability to translate, scale and rotate UV coordinates directly in the 3D Viewport.
 It should be very useful for 3D artists who find themselves working often with tiling textures that don't require a clean UV layout.
 Level editing packages such as hammer commonly allow you to edit UV coordinates without a 2D uv editor, and this replicates this type of functionality in Blender.
 I'm sure there are many other uses too.

 ## Installation

-* Clone the repo into blenders addon folder
-* Alternatively, download as a zip and extract it into the addon folder
+* download as a zip and extract it into the addon folder
-    * rename 'BRM-UVTools-master' folder to just 'BRM-UVTools'
 * activate BRM UVTools in the addons tab of the user preferences
-* once activated, you can find BRM UVTools in Blenders UV menu (default keymapped to 'U') in Edit mode
+* once activated, you can find BRM UVTools in Blenders UV menu (default keymapped to 'U') in Edit mode and in the Shading/UV's panel.

 ## Using BRM UVTools